 “Whether we were discussing plot and character, or blowing off steam sharing thoughts by the pool, or soaking in thermal baths, being with a group of strangers who quickly became friends, while secluded in an island in the Atlantic ocean, with the common element of writing and creating, was a memorable experience and one that has further enriched me, as Disquiet always does.” — Marilyn Duarte, 2017 Residency Participant

 To apply, send a max.
-15 page writing sample, contact information, and a brief bio to firstname.lastname@example.org.
+15 page writing sample, contact information, the names and contact information of two references, and a brief bio to firstname.lastname@example.org.
 Please include “Azores Residency” in the subject line.

 Or, fill out a DISQUIET application and, under “Applying For” select “DISQUIET Residency in the Azores.”

 Please note that space is extremely limited and, until the end of October, priority will be given to DISQUIET alumni and 2019 Lisbon program participants.